JoeGit42/simple-calendar/README.md

 * US = USA (att: special handling, calender get's US style, and holidays are not supported)

 ### Known Bugs
+- 2020-11-28 REQ: Medium widget will be supported in the future (with 2 calendar sheets - both configurable)

 ### ChangeLog
 - 2020-11-07 initial version